How It Works

 vpc -> eks -> app -> vpcStage 4: Pipeline Generation

 TerraCi generates CI pipeline configuration from the sorted module graph.
-The provider is auto-detected from the environment (GITLAB_CI env var selects GitLab, GITHUB_ACTIONS selects GitHub Actions) or can be set explicitly via the provider field in .terraci.yaml.
+The provider is selected via TERRACI_PROVIDER, auto-detected from the environment (GITLAB_CI env var selects GitLab, GITHUB_ACTIONS selects GitHub Actions), or inferred from a single active provider.

 Job Generation